tlaceby/dev-forum/time-spent.md

 Started implimenting comments into the Posts schema.
 Added comments as well as styling changes to the code blocks.
 Added functionality to delete comments and create them with a nice modal form.

+## Wed 12/14 3:30PM - 5:33P

+Implimented some changes to clean up the posts[ID] page.
+Seperated the logic for the 3 modals into seperate files as well as added dispatch events to pass data up the tree easier then simply reloading the page every time to force a database reset.

+Finally added the ability to edit and delete posts.
+Added some good authentication checks to make sure users can only modify there content.
+Added some nice UI effects for post updating as well as made it so the page does not need to reload on each mutation of the database.

+This is something that svelte really shines with.
+In Django I would need to do alot more work to update the database without reloading the page.

+Added a few more classes to the Global css for styling common buttons like warning and danger buttons for the delete and update.